Mayors, governor take aim at gun violence

-Missouri must make a concerted effort to address the causes of gun violence while respecting citizens' Second Amendment rights, four mayors and Gov. Mike Parson said Friday.
+Missouri must make a concerted effort to address the causes of gun violence while respecting citizens’ Second Amendment rights, Gov. Mike Parson and four mayors said Friday.

-Mayors Brian Treece of Columbia, Ken McClure of Springfield, Lyda Krewson of St. Louis and Quinton Lucas of Kansas City held a closed-door meeting with Parson on Friday morning and outlined a series of steps the state could take in cooperation with local and federal officials to stem the rising tide of deaths due to gun violence, a news release issued after the meeting said.
+Mayors Brian Treece of Columbia, Ken McClure of Springfield, Lyda Krewson of St. Louis and Quinton Lucas of Kansas City held a closed-door meeting with Parson on Friday morning and outlined a series of steps the state could take in cooperation with local and federal officials to stem the rising tide of deaths because of gun violence, a news release issued after the meeting said.

 Priority actions the group identified are: